 Howard G. Van Bortel, President of Air Power (www.factoryengines.com), sells more Lycomings and Continentals than anyone else, and also finances engines.
 “Factory engines are the best-kept secret in general aviation,” he says.
 “They increase the value of your aircraft, have the highest content of new parts, and are the only engines that are accepted in every country in the world.
 Only the factory complies with every AD, SB, Service Instruction and Service Letter, as well as incorporates all the latest product improvements and engineering changes.
 The quality, experience and financial strength of the original manufacturer provide peace of mind to the owners that fly behind these engines.”
 Van Bortel is concerned that pilots wait too long to address engine issues: “Most people change engines only when they have a big problem.
 When something is this important to your flying, to your safety, why wait until it breaks?”

 As spring is upon us, it’s a good idea to have a particularly good look at the logbook and, Lycoming advises, be realistic about how well we prepared our engines last fall.
 Assuming you followed Service Letter 180 last fall, you can follow the springtime recommendations in Service Instruction 1472 to get back into service.
 Otherwise, look for evidence of corrosion or seal break-down that may have occurred during the months of inactivity.

 Page 3 of 4

-Labels: Aviation Careers, Aviation Resources, Buyer's Guide, Pilot Guide, Pilot Resources, Staying Current, Aircraft, Aircraft Ownership
+Labels: Aviation Careers, Aviation Resources, Buyer's Guide, Pilot Guide, Pilot Resources, Staying Current, What's New, Aircraft, Aircraft Ownership